-We believe that our society is in the midst of a reinvention of how knowledge is created, organized, accessed, and shared that has far-reaching implications for our institutions of learning – schools, libraries, museums, and more.
+Our society is in the midst of a reinvention of how knowledge is created, organized, accessed, and shared that has far-reaching implications for institutions of learning – schools, libraries, museums, and more.
 Digital media offers the promise of a new learning system that acknowledges and nurtures individual talents, skills, and interests.
 The initiative in Digital Media and Learning aims to drive positive change in American education that builds on the new modes of learning observed among young people using digital media and related tools.

 In 2004, we decided to consider alternative paths.
 Instead of focusing on schools and school districts, we turned our attention to how young people were learning outside school.
 Digital media and the Internet seemed to be sparking new ways of creating, sharing and organizing knowledge.